wstool/wst/README.md

 - `--dry-run` - This option activates the dry-run mode.
 In this mode, WST processes the configuration and performs all preliminary setup, but refrains from executing any defined actions.
 This is particularly useful to verify the setup and the operational flow without actually triggering the actions, aiding in debugging and configuration refinement.
-- `--debug` - When this option is enabled, WST provides a more detailed output by logging additional debugging information.
-This extensive output aids in troubleshooting by revealing the internal processing steps and any potential issues that arise during the operation.
-As such, it's especially useful in development or when diagnosing problems with WST setup.

 ### Configuration